sekwiatkowski/awesome-ai-services/README.md

 ### Google Cloud Vision
 [Overview](https://cloud.google.com/vision/docs/detecting-faces)

-- What are the faces and face parts localed in the image?
+- Where are the faces and face parts located in the image?
 - Does the face express the emotional states of joy, sorrow, anger or surprise?
 - Is the person wearing headwear?

 ### IBM Watson Visual Recognition
 [Overview](https://console.bluemix.net/docs/services/visual-recognition/getting-started.htm)

-- What are the faces and face parts localed in the image?
+- Where are the faces and face parts located in the image?
 - What are the age ranges of the persons?
 - What are their genders?